-- A description of proposed conditions of use, such as surgical technique for implants; anatomical location of use; user interface; how the device interacts with other devices; and/or how the device interacts with the patient.
+- A description of proposed conditions of use, such as a surgical technique for implants, anatomical location of use, user interface, how the device interacts with other devices, and/or how the device interacts with the patient.
 This section of the document is intended to address section 11b of the refusal to accept (RTA) checklist.

 - Explanation of novel features (be careful, this is a regulatory document and not a marketing document).

-- Description of components, accessories, other medical devices and other products that are not medical devices, which are intended to be used in combination with the device.
-Each component/accessory that was part of a previous submission should be identified by the 510k number.
+- Description of components, accessories, other medical devices, and other products that are not medical devices, which are intended to be used in combination with the device.
+The 510k number should identify each component/accessory that was part of a previous submission.
 Any component(s)/accessory(s) that have not received prior clearance should also be identified.
 Sometimes a side-by-side table for USA and EU markets is needed for accessories where different accessories are used in different markets.
-This section of the document is intended to address section 12a, b and c of the refusal to accept (RTA) checklist.
+This section of the document is intended to address section 12a, b, and c of the refusal to accept (RTA) checklist.

-- Description or complete list of the various configurations/variants of the device that will be available
+- Description or a complete list of the various configurations/variants of the device that will be available

-- General description of the key functional elements, formulation, composition, and functionality—including labelled pictorial representations (e.g. diagrams, photographs, and drawings)
+- General description of the key functional elements, formulation, composition, and functionality—including labeled pictorial representations (e.g., diagrams, photographs, and drawings)